shadmanul/universal-acl/README.md

 ```

 ## addRoles (userId, roles)
-Add new roles to a user
+add new roles to a user
 #### Arguments
 ```
 userId  {String}